-Modbus communication is possible over the serial communication interface or over the Ethernet interface.
+Modbus communication is possible over the serial communication interface, over the Ethernet interface, or over both interfaces simultaneously.

 Depending on the protection relay type, either only serial communication or only Ethernet communication may be supported.

 3.2.1 Serial link